 This goes without saying, but before you decide to bring a new baby home, you’ll want to check your budget.
 Animal care isn’t about food and a crate.
 In addition to medical care, it can mean installing fencing, grooming, training, and sitters for when you travel or for mid-day walks.
 Also, the older they get, the costs increase.
 From veterinary care, medication, and supplements.
 Before making a lifelong commitment, consider the time and financial tax to ensure you won’t have to rehome them.

-Here are some ideas to save money on your kids so you can keep spoiling them.
+Here are some other ideas to save money on pets so you can keep spoiling them.

 Repurpose Animal Care Items